pra1ries/NumberGame/README.md

 A small game written in C#

 # How it works
-First, the program declares a Random, we'll use this later.
+First, the program declares a `Random`, we'll use this later.
 ```
 Random rn = new Random();
 ```